What to Know About Arbitration of Employment Disputes in California

 There is the counter argument that the employers often try to skew the arbitration results in their favor.
 At times, they try to overreach by twisting the terms and stipulations in their favor.

 Arbitrators are said to be not paying strict adherence to the law and at times compromise on the legal niceties, which costs the employees dearly.
 In California, an employer can require its employees to agree to arbitration as a term of employment.
 However, if an agreement has too many unfair or biased terms, California courts may refuse to enforce the arbitration agreement or chop off the unfair terms.
-A Los Angeles labor lawyer can better advise you as to whether the terms are appropriate.
+An employment lawyer in Los Angeles will assist you throughout the arbitration process.

 Though basically arbitration agreements are non-appealable, some arbitration clauses may have a safety valve by providing for clauses for appeal.
 Under California law, an arbitration award can be vacated when the award is procured by corruption, fraud, undue means or the arbitrators “exceeded their powers.”